 With ownership, love of what they do and feeling of value, these community members will do their best and develop their own capacity to make it successful.
 As the process rolls out, we discuss the formal roles which are needed, and skills and attitude which are suitable for these roles: Coordinator, Accountant, Treasurer, Service Group Leaders, etc.

 By this time, participating community members have already have seen who is committed, and their skills.
-Then, the participating villagers will usually chose a suitable person.
+Then, the participating villagers will usually choose a suitable person.

 Looking back at your more than 30 years in SE Asia as CBT advisor, which lessons learned there could be applied to other regions, such as Africa?